flux-framework/rfc/spec_6.rst

 If the server implements the disconnect method, it SHALL cancel any pending RPC requests from the sender, without responding to them.

-The server MAY determine the sender identity for any request by reading the first source-address routing identity frame (closest to routing delimiter frame) from the request message.
-Servers which respond to requests out of order SHOULD retain state for pending requests, allowing them to be canceled by sender id as described above.
+The server MAY determine the sender identity for any request, including the disconnect request, by reading the first source-address routing identity frame (closest to routing delimiter frame) from the request message.
+Servers which maintain per-request state SHOULD index it by sender identity so that it can be removed upon receipt of the disconnect request.